Nitrate/containers/README.md

 https://docs.openshift.com/.

-In whatever the way you run the Nitrate in the cloud, the environment variables and volumes described following may be used to customize the use and maintenance.
+In whatever the way you run the Nitrate in the cloud, the environment variables and volumes described below may be used to customize the use and maintenance.

 ## Environment Variables